 Country info and advice - Jordan

-The following comments are from teachers who have worked, or are currently working, in Jordan.
-If you are a teacher and have some advice about Jordan, please share here.
+The following comments are from English teachers who have worked, or are currently teaching English in Jordan.
+If you are an English teacher and have some advice to share about Jordan, please post here.

 I lived in Jordan for two years.
 It's a desert climate, hot in the day and windy and chilly at night.